David Wilson, M.S.Ed., MBA, LLPC

 I come from a troubled and sometimes turbulent upbringing.
-My father was in the U.S. Navy, so we lived in various places, like Guam, in my youth.
+My father was in the U.S. Navy, so we lived in various places in my youth.
 I was raised as the youngest and smallest of two boys and experienced bullying early in elementary school.
 Throughout my adolescent years, I struggled with my home life.
-My father was often away for work, but both were emotionally distant and my mother suffered from mental health issues.
-I eventually dropped out of high school before finishing my junior year and left home when I was 18, working various minimum wage jobs and barely making ends meet.
-I was very poor.
+My father was often away for work, but both were emotionally distant, and my mother suffered from mental health issues.
+I eventually dropped out of high school before finishing my junior year and soon left home.
+I found myself working various minimum wage jobs and barely making ends meet.
+I broke and penniless.
 There were times when I had to sleep at a park because I couldn’t afford a home.
-There were times I felt hopeless, and felt like my life was going nowhere.
-In my darkest moments, I even contemplated suicide.
-I struggled through and decided to take charge of my life, to make some positive changes.
+I’ve been in the dark and felt hopeless like my life was going nowhere.
+In my most troubling moments, I even contemplated suicide… However, I found hope through my struggles and eventually decided to take charge of my life, working arduously to make some positive changes.

 David is a trauma-informed professional mental health counselor in Grand Rapids, MI, area with experience in helping his clients with psychoeducation and psychotherapy.
 He believes in the power of the human mind to overcome life’s adversities and challenges; he thinks everyone can change their perspectives and learn to live their best life!
 With the right coaching, he believes we all can reprogram our thought processes to successfully overcome the adverse effects of long-term stress and anxiety, becoming more resilient to everyday stresses of life.
 David is an EMDRIA certified EMDR (Eye Movement Desensitization and Reprocessing Therapy) practitioner specializing in working with those suffering from psychological trauma.
 David is deeply passionate about working with people who suffer from anxiety, depression, relationship issues, social anxiety, and other psychological ailments.